John S. Beckett: Likes and dislikes

 At around this time in his life, John Beckett recollected a journey to the Great Blasket Island, off the west coast of Ireland, which was made in a currach over a rough sea during the 1940s, when the island was still inhabited.
 He enjoyed the experience of living and drinking with the locals in their rough cottages and listened to the traditional music and songs that they performed.
 He relished the earthiness of plain, simple Mediterranean ceramics and loved Byzantine icons (especially those darkened with age).

 He was heavily influenced by the writings of his cousin Samuel Beckett, James Joyce (whom Samuel had worshipped) and Kafka.
-He also developed a liking for the sparse, angular shapes of Chinese and Japanese calligraphy, which was mirrored in his extraordinary handwriting.
+He also developed a liking for the sparse, angular shapes of Chinese and Japanese calligraphy, which was mirrored in his distinctive handwriting.
 The roughness and irregularity of a Japanese tea bowl fascinated him.
 His two greatest treasures were a bamboo chair, purchased in China, and an old hanging wall clock that had belonged to his mother, which had been fixed for him by Cathal Gannon and about which he often spoke.
 He also savoured well-flavoured, peasant food and had a strong penchant for garlic which he often carried in his pocket, using the cloves to flavour his much-loved whiskey.

 John venerated James Joyce to the same extent that he worshipped Johann Sebastian Bach and read Joyce's Ulysses regularly.
 He visited Joyce's grave in Switzerland and attended an exhibition of paintings by Paul Klee.
 He traveled extensively around Germany, visiting all the places associated with Bach.

 Although John's taste in music was wide and eclectic, there were composers whose music he detested; it was well known that he hated the music of Handel, Vivaldi and Corelli.
-He loathed what he considered the inappropriate use of Mahler's 5th Symphony in Visconti's film "Death in Venice".
+He loathed what he considered the inappropriate use of Mahler's 5th Symphony in Visconti's 1971 film Death in Venice.